rjbruin/log/README.md

 6. `wbso --clear`: delete all sessions.
 7. `wbso --export`: export all sessions as comma-separated lines.
 This format is compatible with the Sightcorp WBSO logging spreadsheet.

+**Recommended usage**

+- Try to log an open session when you start a task.
+Close the session when you're done.
+If you forget to open or close the session, or you forget to log it at all you can use the start and end times to retroactively log.
+The logging and resuming commans are very flexible in the time-related arguments!
+Any combination that makes sense is supported.
+- If you take a long break from a task you can end the open session, then later resume it using `-r` without index.

 ## Exporting to Sightcorp WBSO

 1. Use `wbso --export` to print all sessions in comma-separated format.